MYSTICCC09/-NEW-OOP---REFRESHMENT-SYSTEM/README.md

 # -NEW-OOP---REFRESHMENT-SYSTEM

 OBJECT ORIENTED PROGRAMMING REPOSITORY AS PER REQUESTED BY PROF. INDALEEN QUINSAYAS.
-THIS REFRESHMENT SYSTEM FUNCTIONS LIKE A VENDING MACHINE THAT ONLY OFFERS DRINKS.
-LET'S STAY HYDRATED, AND WE TRAVEL THIS PATH TOGETHER.
+THIS REFRESHMENT SYSTEM program serves the purpose of offering customers a convenient and automated way to purchase refreshments or beverages.
+These systems provide self-service convenience, allowing customers to select, pay for, and receive their items without the need for human assistance.
+With 24/7 availability, vending machines ensure that refreshments are accessible at any time, catering to customer needs even during non-business hours or in locations with limited food options.

+The purpose of a vending machine or refreshment system program is to offer customers a convenient and accessible means to purchase refreshments, providing self-service convenience, a wide range of choices, quick transactions, and 24/7 availability.
+These systems generate revenue while reducing operational costs for businesses and come with monitoring and maintenance features for efficient operation.